-A chatbot can help them narrow down their issue through simple questions they do not need technical knowledge to answer.
+An artificial intelligence chatbot can help them narrow their issue through simple questions they do not need technical knowledge to answer.

 Chatbots can provide an instant response to many different types of customer queries, from requests for technical support to managing account information and settings or even making purchases and bookings.
-Handling these actions through a chatbot means users don’t have to spend their time searching your site or app for what they are looking for or a solution to their problem.
-This helps prevent users from giving up out of frustration or leaving with a negative impression of your service.
+Handling these actions through a chatbot means users don’t have to spend time searching your site or app for what they are looking for or a solution to their problem.
+This helps prevent users from giving up out of frustration and boosts the customer experience.

 A 5% increase in customer retention can boost your sales by up to 95%, making this a valuable consequence of introducing a chatbot to your service.